 Women today make up nearly half of the US workforce (47%).1 However, despite recent gains in employment following major job losses during the pandemic, women are still facing many disparities.
 Women are underrepresented in management positions and are paid less than working men.2 And women who double as caregivers for children or family members are 5 to 8 times more likely to have their jobs affected.3

-The panelists in our webinar Making Benefits Work for Women: What’s your strategy? looked at the unique opportunities that employers have to address the needs of women through their benefits strategies.
+Employers have unique opportunities to address the needs of women through their benefits strategies.
 Here are tips for how to help ensure that your benefits offerings support women.

 Offer flexibility

 Accommodations such as remote work options or non-traditional work schedules can give much-needed flexibility for caregivers who may be balancing a full-time job with added duties supporting children or aging parents.
-Allowing employees to break from a standard nine-to-five schedule can help them to make room for their personal situations, permitting them to take their family member or child to a doctor’s appointment, school, or allow for their other unique needs without losing time at work.
+Allowing employees to break from a standard nine-to-five schedule can help them to make room for their personal situations, permitting them to take their family member or child to a doctor’s appointment, drop them off at school, or attend to other unique needs without losing time at work.

 Address financial stressors

 Workplace benefits are extremely valuable to women and play an integral part in promoting their financial wellness.
-Guardian’s report Workforce 2020: Women and well-being found that 32% of women verses 21% of men say they’d face financial hardship if they didn’t have the benefits they received through their employer.
-And 4 out of 5 women report that they don’t see a financial professional.
+Guardian’s 14th Annual Workplace Benefits Study found that 37% of women say they’d face financial hardship if they didn’t have the benefits they receive through their employer.5 And 3 out of 5 women report that they don’t see a financial professional for help with financial planning or making financial and insurance decisions.6

 Access to benefits that include professional financial guidance and strategies can give women the tools and information they need to make informed choices and financial decisions.
 Employers should also consider offering both group and one-on-one sessions with financial professionals, since some women may find a group setting to be prohibitive.
 And make sure women can take advantage of these services by offering access to benefits during off-hours or through recorded sessions.